MinorAdvancedPrototyping/grasshopper-open-access-test/_sources/Grasshopper_Rhino_course/Lessons/4_Lesson_4_-_Surfaces/!index.md

 ### 📑4.2.1 BReps and solid operations

-Remember the tea cup you made in [Lesson 1 - Basics](../1%EF%B8%8F%E2%83%A3%20Lesson%201%20-%20Basics/%21index.md)?
+Remember the tea cup you made in [Lesson 1 - Basics](../1_Lesson_1_-_Basics/!index.md)?
 Although it might look quite simple, the tea cup is made up of many different surfaces.

 ![4.2.1a_TeacupWithText.png](4.2.1a_TeacupWithText.png)

 These surfaces together make up a volume, or a so called Boundary Representation (BRep).
 BReps are intuitive to work with, as they act like objects from the real world.

 Using BReps you can easily make all kinds of objects by just adding on or cutting away other shapes.
 Say for example you want to turn your tea cup into a candle holder.
-By just creating a cylinder through the tea cup, and using the component [**Solid Difference]**, you have now created your own candle holder.
+By just creating a cylinder through the tea cup, and using the component **[Solid Difference]**, you have now created your own candle holder.

 ![4.2.1b_CandleHolder.png](4.2.1b_CandleHolder.png)

 But what if you want to create a candle holder with a lot of holes?
 Maybe you would even like to add a pattern to the holes?

-Using what you learned from [Lesson 3 - Data structures](../3%EF%B8%8F%E2%83%A3%20Lesson%203%20-%20Data%20structures/%21index.md), you can construct a list of cylinders and rotate and move them however you would like.
-Now take the list of cylinders and apply the [**Solid Difference]** component from before.
+Using what you learned from [Lesson 3 - Data Structures](../3_Lesson_3_-_Data_structures/!index.md), you can construct a list of cylinders and rotate and move them however you would like.
+Now take the list of cylinders and apply the **[Solid Difference]** component from before.
 You should end up with something like the picture below.

 ![4.2.1c_CandleholderManyHoles.png](4.2.1c_CandleholderManyHoles.png)

 If you did everything correctly, you might have noticed that your Grasshopper seized up for a moment.
-Operations between BReps, such as [**Solid Difference]**, are incredibly computationally heavy, especially when using a lot of shapes.
+Operations between BReps, such as **[Solid Difference]**, are incredibly computationally heavy, especially when using a lot of shapes.

 In Grasshopper you can see how much time each component takes to calculate.
-In this case the [**Solid Difference]** component took over 20 seconds!
+In this case the **[Solid Difference]** component took over 20 seconds!

 ![4.2.1d_SolidDifferenceProfiler.png](4.2.1d_SolidDifferenceProfiler.png)